 “I can calculate the motion of heavenly bodies, but not the madness of people”

-Sir Isaac Newton, 1720 All humans have inbuilt biases when making decisions – they have evolved over time as part of our survival instincts.
+Sir Isaac Newton, 1720.
+All humans have inbuilt biases when making investment decisions – they have evolved over time as part of our survival instincts.
 Unfortunately, many of these behavioural biases are completely opposed to the systematic approach one should adopt for the ongoing management of investments.

 The major behavioural biases that can work against us having a positive investment experience are: